Skip to content

 Which app is better for speaking practice?

-MeloLingua is better if you want to repeat story sentences after hearing native narration.
-Duolingo can help with basic pronunciation prompts, but speaking is not the center of every lesson.
+MeloLingua is better if you want to repeat story sentences after hearing native narration on the same lines.
+Duolingo includes pronunciation prompts in some lessons, but speaking is not the center of every unit and varies by language.
+Listen and repeat aloud on understood text is closer to real conversation.

 Q05